Loek Postma

-Loek Postma (born 5 March 2003) is a Dutch professional footballer who plays as a centre-back for club Vitesse.
+Loek Postma (born 5 March 2003) is a Dutch professional footballer who plays as a centre-back for club RKC Waalwijk.

 Career

 Postma moved from his home-town club FC Uitgeest to the academy of AZ in 2014.
 He was awarded his first professional contract with AZ in June 2021.
 The deal was for 3 years with the option of a fourth.
-Postma made his league debut on 22 April 2022 in a 3-3 draw with Excelsior Rotterdam in the Eerste Divisie at the Stadion Woudestein.
-On 3 November 2023, he scored his first league goal with an injury time equaliser in a 2-2 draw away at VVV Venlo.
+Postma made his league debut on 22 April 2022 in a 3–3 draw with Excelsior Rotterdam in the Eerste Divisie at the Stadion Woudestein.
+On 3 November 2023, he scored his first league goal with an injury time equaliser in a 2–2 draw away at VVV Venlo.

 On 8 August 2024, Postma signed a two-year contract with Vitesse.

+On 21 August 2025, Postma moved to RKC Waalwijk on a three-season deal.